tylertitsworth/5th-age-srd/Classes/Monk.md

 ### Path of the Perfect Warrior

-One battle per day, you can increase your JAB damage dice to d8s, your PUNCH damage dice to d10s, and your KICK damage dice to d12s.
+One battle per full recovery, you can increase your JAB damage dice to d8s, your PUNCH damage dice to d10s, and your KICK damage dice to d12s.

 #### Ki Power

-_Perfect Breath:_Once per day when you are healing using a recovery, you can spend 1 point of ki to heal using a second recovery as well.
+_Perfect Breath:_Once per full recovery when you are healing using a recovery, you can spend 1 point of ki to heal using a second recovery as well.
 The second recovery is a free.

 ---